Changissnz/nu_merchant_principal/README.md

 conserve their activity for their constant interests, then gridlock is expected to last for an indeterminate amount of time.
-In cases in which D does not exist in a closed world (perhaps a world are better understood as constructed and defined rather than the inherited constant), then entities in the Game of Breaking Gridlock will attempt to break gridlock (that is the objective of the game) by <ins>underminement</ins>.
+In cases in which D does not exist in a closed world (perhaps a world is better understood as constructed and defined rather than the inherited constant), then entities in the Game of Breaking Gridlock will attempt to break gridlock (that is the objective of the game) by
-In an open world, members of group D will seek to undermine one another through possession and possibly utility of specific gains, reaped from a "middle ground" through a feedback loop that is predicted to enable at least one entity to "outperform" others, in other words, advance or fulfill their interests.
+<ins>underminement</ins>.
+In an open world, members of
+group D will seek to undermine one another by possession and possibly utility of specific gains, reaped from a "middle ground" through a feedback loop that is a composite prediction by group D to enable at least one entity to "outperform" others.
+Outperformance would finally directly enable the advancement or fulfillment of at least one entity's interests for a broken gridlock.

 ![image info](./images/gbg_diagram2.PNG)